How Natural Will My Breast Implants Look And Feel?

 Another consideration is the ratio of natural breast tissue vs. implant material.
 If the ratio becomes excessively skewed by a large implant the result will most likely be an unnatural feel.

 Textured implants are designed to reduce movement in the pocket as compared to smooth implants, thus reducing the chances of implant wrinkling and repositioning.
-Textured implants generally require a slightly longer incision than smooth implants, but not as long an incision as shaped (anatomic) highly cohesive gel implants.
+Textured implants generally require a slightly longer incision than smooth implants, which can equate to more visible scarring and a longer required recovery time.

 Regular post-procedure massage can help some patients develop a long-term natural look and feel.
 Massaging the implants helps create a soft capsule and allows for natural movement, key factors in creating a natural feel and appearance.
 The recommendation for or against massage should be made by your surgeon though, since certain types of implants should not be massaged.